UBitSandBox/HYBRID-REST-DOC/source/includes/_deadline_category.md

 ### Body Parameters
 Parameter | Type | Description
 --------- | ----------- | -----------
-TITLE | string | German title of the deadline category TITLE_F | string | French title of the deadline category TITLE_I | string | Italian title of the deadline category TITLE_E | string | English title of the deadline category DESC | string | German description of the deadline category DESC_F | string | French description of the deadline category DESC_I | string | Italian description of the deadline category DESC_E | string | English description of the deadline category
+title | string | German title of the deadline category titleF | string | French title of the deadline category titleI | string | Italian title of the deadline category titleE | string | English title of the deadline category desc | string | German description of the deadline category descF | string | French description of the deadline category descI | string | Italian description of the deadline category descE | string | English description of the deadline category

 <aside class="success">
 Remember — you must be authenticated !